Rather finger paint than write reports? Make a career in the Child Care Industry with a Diploma of Early Childhood Education and Care.

 In studying this course, you will also learn how to design an approved learning framework in line with the requirements of the Education and Care Services National Regulations and the National Quality Standard.

-To fulfil all the requirements of this childcare course, students are required to undertake 240 mandatory hours of work placement within an early childhood education centre.
+To fulfil all the requirements of this childcare course, students are required to undertake 240 mandatory hours of work placement within an early childhood education service.

 CHCECE002 Ensure the health and safety of children